 BRIEF BIO

 Hi!
 I’m Angélica, an environmental social scientist focused on the policies, practices, and infrastructures that support building long-term climate justice and energy equity.
-I have over a decade of experience designing, implementing, and evaluating a diverse range of research from wet-lab experiments and community based participatory research (CBPR) to policy evaluation and data driven business process improvement.
-I've also worked as visual artist, event planner, community organizer, and grassroots arts curator.
+I have over a decade of experience designing, implementing, and evaluating a diverse range of research from wet-lab experiments and spatial computations to policy analyses and community organizing.

-My professional and personal work is guided by a responsibility to the archipelago of Borínken (the ancestral home of my father’s people), my maternal and paternal grandmothers whose labors and knowledges shape my own, and to future generations who will inherit what we sow.
+Both my professional and personal work is guided by a responsibility to Borínken (also called Puerto Rico), the ancestral home of my father’s people; to my maternal and paternal grandmothers, whose labors and knowledges shape my own; and to future generations who will inherit what we sow.
 As a prima de afuera, or Boricua who grew up outside the islands, I am deeply drawn to intergenerational and long-term climate adaptation and energy sustainability work that moves Black and Indigenous communities (particularly on small islands) beyond failing energy infrastructures and towards ethical climate solutions that center Black liberation + Indigenous sovereignty, and the health of all for many generations.

-I’m currently working and teaching as a doctoral researcher at Michigan State University (MSU).
-In addition to these roles, I am member of MSU’s Indigenous Graduate Student Collective (IGSC) and the MSU Chapter of The Society for Advancing Chicanos/Hispanics and Native Americans in Science (SACNAS).
+Currently I am a late-stage PhD student at MSU where, in addition to coordinating a dissertation project I serve as an outreach coordinator for MSU-Extensions' renewable energy planning project R-STEP.
+I am also a member of MSU’s Indigenous Graduate Student Collective (IGSC) and the MSU Chapter of The Society for Advancing Chicanos/Hispanics and Native Americans in Science (SACNAS).

 Most recently, I was awarded a 2024-2025 Smithsonian Institute Climate and Culture fellowship to support forthcoming dissertation work around de/anti-colonial climate adaptation strategies in the so-called US territories.